KnifeySpooney/SP3CTR/Roadmap.md

 - Implement functionality to save captured packets to PCAP files  ✅
 - Allow loading and analyzing existing PCAP files within SP3CTR's interface

-#### 📚 Enhanced Packet Detail View
+#### 📚 Enhanced Packet Detail View - 50% complete

-- Provide a dedicated panel to show more detailed, human-readable information about a selected packet
+- Provide a dedicated panel to show more detailed, human-readable information about a selected packet  ✅
 - Include tooltips ❓ to explain common networking terms and abbreviations directly in the UI

 #### 🎨 UI Polish & Refinements